 Review OKRs detailed on the roadmap with your cross-functional team regularly.

-After your team has decided on a set of OKRs for your roadmap, pull everyone together regularly to check the progress of each objective’s key results.
+After your team has decided on a set of OKRs for your OKR roadmap, pull everyone together regularly to check the progress of each objective’s key results.
 This will help make sure everyone continues working toward your agreed-upon priorities and give you early warning signs if the objectives you’ve set were too ambitious.

 As we noted in our 2018 Product Planning Report, successful product teams typically update their roadmaps every week.
 In other words, the team check-ins that work with the OKR framework also match up with most product teams’ preferred cadence to discuss their roadmaps.